Skip to main content

 Impact on credit score

-Car loans are reflected in your credit report which, as we know, is a factor in your loan eligibility.
+Car loans are reflected in your credit report, which is a factor in your loan eligibility.
 But the impact a car loan has on your mortgage can go either way.
-A clean, established payment history on your car loan can boost your credit score and, by extension, raise your chances of qualifying for a mortgage.
+A clean, established payment history on your car loan may boost your credit score and, by extension, increase your chances of qualifying for a mortgage.

-On the flip side, a payment history that shows delinquent payments can lower your credit score.
+On the flip side, a payment history that shows delinquent payments may lower your credit score.
 Repairing a damaged credit history or building a new one takes time, so making payments on time may not have immediate benefits in making you eligible for new credit.
-A recent car loan also implies one or more recent hard inquiries into your credit, which can lower your credit score.
+A recent car loan may involve one or more recent hard inquiries into your credit, which may lower your credit score.
 This may be relatively minor and temporary, but depending on the timing, it may be enough to affect your mortgage approval.

-A car loan means monthly payments, which is likely to raise your debt-to-income ratio.
+A car loan means monthly payments, which may raise your DTI.
 Depending on your financial standing, this may not be a dealbreaker.
-Just be aware that raising your debt-to-income ratio before your mortgage is approved may result in complications.
+Just be aware that raising your DTI before your mortgage is approved may result in complications.

 When it makes sense

 • You’re paying for the car in cash.
 Be aware, though.
-Paying in cash could simultaneously lessen available funds for a down payment on a future home.
+Paying in cash could simultaneously reduce your available funds for a down payment on a future home.

-• You aren’t getting a mortgage for some time and can use the car loan to build up your credit.
+• You do not plan to apply for mortgage for some time and intend to use the car loan to build up your credit.

 Can I get a car loan after buying a house?